morganoleary/Fine-Furnishings/README.md

 <summary>Design</summary>

 - Using the color Red - psychology of color
 I used the color Red as it has been proven to boost online sales.
-While the site has a red overall color, I created a more muted version to keep the site classy and more elegant for a more peaceful shopping experience.
+While the site has an overall red color, I created a more muted version to keep the site classy and more elegant for a more peaceful shopping experience.
 More information on this was found at [Crazy Egg](https://www.crazyegg.com/blog/colors-proven-to-boost-sales/).
 - The content of the project was created by myself.
 I found the images and created the descriptions, pricing, etc. on all products.
 The content from the FAQs page is also created by me as an example of what I would like to see from a furniture store if I were the consumer.

 </details>